elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 ### Embeds

-There are two ways to represent embedded data within a schema, `embeds_many`, which creates a list of embeds, and `embeds_one`, which creates only a single instance of the embed.
+There are two ways to represent embedded data within a schema, `Ecto.Schema.embeds_many/3`, which creates a list of embeds, and `Ecto.Schema.embeds_one/3`, which creates only a single instance of the embed.
 Your choice here affects the behavior of embed-specific functions like `Ecto.Changeset.put_embed/4` and `Ecto.Changeset.cast_embed/3`, so choose whichever is most appropriate to your use case.
-In our example we are going to use `embeds_one` since users will only ever have one profile associated with them.
+In our example we are going to use `Ecto.Schema.embeds_one/3` since users will only ever have one profile associated with them.

 ```elixir
 defmodule User do